Actindo-AG/Documentation/Channels/Integration/01b_Shopify.md

 ## Configure the Shopify ETL mapping

+In Shopify, there are especially three attributes that are important for the correct upload of products in the Shopify shop, namely *Permit oversales*, *Taxes*, and *Dispatch required*.
 When the connection to a Shopify shop is established, the corresponding attribute set to the Shopify shop is automatically created.
 Further, the attribute set mapping from the *PIM basic set* to the Shopify shop is automatically created if the *PIM* module as well as the *PIM-Channels connection* plugin have been installed at the time of connection.
+In this case, also the three attributes specified above are automatically mapped with a predefined constant value.
-Otherwise, the attribute set mapping must be created manually.
-Anyway, it is recommended to check and, if necessary, configure the attribute mappings described below to enable the correct upload of products.
+Otherwise, the affected attributes (*Permit oversales*, *Taxes*, and *Dispatch required*) must be created manually in the *PIM* module, and the attribute set mapping must also be created manually.
+Anyway, it is recommended to check the attribute mappings described below to enable the correct upload of products.

 ### Configure the oversells permission